 In this modern era, schools require Organizational Citizenship Behavior (OCB) of organization members as one of the determining elements for the smooth process of achieving school goals.
-Leadership can transform an organization's entire potential as a learning community towards better organization 32 hange, which is needed to increase OCB.
-This article aims to analyze the direct and indirect relationship between transformational leadership (TL) and OCB with quality ovork-life (QWL) and organizational commitment (OC) as mediators.
-Another aim is to analyze the direct and indirect relationship between transformational leadership (TL) and OC.
-But the quality of the old QWL as a mediator of the relationship between TL and OC.
-The research sample was 165 permanent teachers from s 32 high schools in Madiun City, Research data was collected through questionnaires, and Structural Equation Modeling (SEM) was used for data analysis.
+Leadership can transform an organization's entire potential as a learning community towards better organizational change, which is needed to increase OCB.
+This article aims to analyze the direct and indirect relationship between transformational leadership (TL) and OCB with quality of work-life (OWL) and organizational commitment (OC) as mediators.
+Another aim is to analyze the role of QWL as a mediator of the relationship between TL and OC.
+The research sample was 165 permanent teachers from several high schools in Madiun City.
+Research data was collected through questionnaires, and Structural Equation Modeling (SEM) was used for data analysis.
 The data analysis results prove a significant direct relationship between TL, QWL, and OC with OCB in a positive direction.
-The results of testing the role of mediating variables contribute to the novelty of this research, namely: 1) QWL partially mediates the relationship between TL and OCB; 2) OC partially mediates the relationship between TL and OCB.
-The analysis results indicate that increasing teacher OCB can be done 2-citively through increasing transformational leadership practices, programs to improve the quality of work-life, and increasing teacher organizational commitment.
+The results of testing the role of mediating variables contribute to the novelty of this research, namely: 1) QWL partially mediates the relationship between TL and OC, as well as the relationship between TL and OCB; 2) OC partially mediates the relationship between TL and OCB.
+The analysis results indicate that increasing teacher OCB can be done effectively through increasing transformational leadership practices, programs to improve the quality of work-life, and increasing teacher organizational commitment.